galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 > ![fig4:Post-processing step](../../images/vgp_assembly/hic_map.png "Hi-C map")
 >
-> On the other hand, the distance-dependent decay may be due to random movment of the chromosomes, and in the contact map appears as a gradual decrease of the interaction frequency the further away from the diagonal it moves ({% cite Lajoie2015 %}).
+> On the other hand, the distance-dependent decay may be due to random movement of the chromosomes, and in the contact map appears as a gradual decrease of the interaction frequency the farther away from the diagonal it moves ({% cite Lajoie2015 %}).
 >
 >
 {: .comment}

 > ### {% icon hands_on %} Hands-on: Generate a contact map with **PretextMap** and **Pretext Snapshot**
 >
 > 1. {% tool [PretextMap](toolshed.g2.bx.psu.edu/repos/iuc/pretext_map/pretext_map/0.1.6+galaxy0) %} with the following parameters: